Off (video game): Development and releases

 Off was developed using the RPG Maker 2003 engine by Mortis and a few of his friends while he was living in a flat.
 Georis went with RPG Maker 2003 as it was the only program in which he felt that he had the "mastery" of.
 Georis lists Killer7, Silent Hill 2, Final Fantasy, Metal Gear Solid 2: Sons Of Liberty, Agatha Christie’s novel And Then There Were None, and Myst as inspirations for Off.
 Georis describes the development of Off as being very spontaneous.
 Georis viewed Off as a small side project made to work on for fun after focusing on his main discipline of comic creation.
 There was only vague concepts for the overall plot of Off during the start of development.
 After publishing a demo on a small internet forum and getting approval from a lot of players, he decided to release a full game in 2008.
 English translations were later released by fans with the first (called v1.0 by fans) in September 8, 2011.

 For the remake of Off announced in 2025, Alias Conrad Coldwood, the original composer of the 2008 release, revealed he would not be involved in the development of the remake.
-Although the publisher, Fangamer, offered to reuse Coldwood's music for the new release, Coldwood refused due to being "nervous about signing".

-Instead of Coldwood's soundtrack a new soundtrack was used for the remake and was composed by seven composers.
+Although the remake's publisher, Fangamer, offered to reuse Coldwood's music for the new release, Coldwood refused due to being "nervous about signing".
+Consequently, a new soundtrack was used for the remake instead, composed by seven composers.
 It includes tracks created by Toby Fox, Nightmargin, Camellia, and Morusque, and also included Lee Morse's rendition of "If You Want the Rainbow".